QMUL-MAT/gatsby-mat/src/content/programmes/phd_programme.md

 The PhD in Media and Arts Technology programme had three main components:

-1. Six advanced taught modules ranging from advanced technical skills to interaction design;
+1. Six advanced taught modules ranging from advanced technical skills to interaction design.
-2. An advanced research project;
+2. An advanced research project.
 3. PhD research examined by thesis and viva.

 The main research groups contributing to the programme were: